 The end of an era

 It should be noted that because of Farrell, the Canadian Bank of Commerce discontinued issuing $200 traveler’s checks — but Farrell did not.
-Every $200 Canadian Bank of Commerce traveler’s check was a forgery by none other than Christmas Keough.
+Henceforth, every $200 Canadian Bank of Commerce traveler’s check was a forgery by none other than Christmas Keough.

 The real Christmas Keough?

 Throughout the years, the Pinkertons flooded tradespeople all over the country with circulars advising them to be on the lookout for Christmas Keough, doubling down their efforts during the holiday season.
-The circulars gave an accurate description of the swindler and, after 1915, included Farrell’s photograph and images of the fraudulent traveler’s checks.
+The circulars accurately described the swindler and, after 1915, included Farrell’s photograph and images of the fraudulent traveler’s checks.
 The challenge, according to Agency records, was the vast territory in which Farrell operated.
 They simply did not know in which cities Christmas Keough would strike.

 A break in the case came on December 30, 1916, when a store clerk in St. Louis, Missouri, caught a man matching Farrell’s description and photo from the Pinkerton circular attempting to cash a $200 Canadian check, this one drawn on the Royal Bank of Toronto Bank.
 A competing detective agency — code name Poorwood — was quick to the scene and arrested Alexander P. Macauley.